JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 engine$assign("books", books)
 ```

-Then again, we can make sure that the data frame was turned into a row-wise \index{JSON} object.
+Then again, we can make sure that the data frame was turned into a row-wise JSON\index{JSON} object.

 ```r